Poolitzer/poolitzer.github.io/_pages/methods.md

 * author_name

+* author_url

-_Not required_ It will use the author name of you account if you don't pass this.
+_Not required_ It will use the author name and/or url of you account if you don't pass this.

-* auth_url

-_Not required_ Same for this.

 * return_content